difference between been and being

 “Been” is used in the past tense, mainly in perfect participles, such as “I have been to the gym” or “She has been doing her best,” while “Being” is used in the present tense, primarily in progressive aspects, such as “I am being patient” or “He is being kind.”

-See also difference between national anthem and national song
+See also difference between multiprocessor and multiprogramming

 It is essential to note that “being” can also function as a noun, which represents the existence or nature of someone or something, like, “The being of my woes is my inaction.”